e271828e/Flight.jl/docs/notes/design/framework_spec.md

 jump without crossing anything.

-**Why the discriminator is conclusive.** `u` is the *only* thing that can differ between the prior's evaluation context and this probe. `m` changes only via handlers at boundaries, and priors are sampled at quiescence, after them.
+**Why the discriminator is conclusive.** `u` is the *only* thing that can differ between the prior's evaluation context and this trial evaluation. `m` changes only via handlers at boundaries, and priors are sampled at quiescence, after them.
 Discrete cells ZOH-hold, and the interior sweep excludes discrete entries ([§8.5][s8-5]). `t = tₙ` exactly, by the indexed-grid rule below.
 And sweeps are